Newborn Screening Tests

 What are newborn screening tests?

-The baby's blood is checked for most of the disorders.
+The baby's blood is checked for many of the disorders.
 A heel-prick is used to sample the baby's blood.
 The blood is then sent to a state lab for testing.
 The baby's heel may have some redness at the pricked site, and some babies may have bruising, but this usually disappears in a few days.

 Blood tests for newborn screening may include: